pwujczyk/ProductivityTools.DbUp/README.md

 DbUp is a package which manages database updates.
 ProductivityTools DbUp package adds additional functionality to base DbUp like creating the database and creating log table.
 <!--more-->

+I like to use it as in the DbUp I need to provide whole connection string and here only server name and database name.

 To use it please reference package with the package manager console

 `Install-Package ProductivityTools.DbUp`